Thomasbrockmans/thomasbrockmans.github.io/readme.txt

-This is the Readme-file for the repository of the project "Personal Homepage", a website-project for the course Web Development at Vives Hogeschool Kortrijk.
+This is the readme-file for my root folder on the github-webserver for thomasbrockmans.
-Het is een project dat tot stand komt doorheen de verschillende opdrachten van de verschillende lessen.
+From here, I wish to link to my different pages